carnisj/bcdi/README.rst

 * creating figures for publication using templates

-Considering that most parts of the analysis pipeline are actually beamline-independent, we tried to reuse a much as possible code, and leverage inheritance when it comes to facility or beamline-dependent details.
+Considering that most parts of the analysis pipeline are actually beamline-independent, we tried to reuse as much as possible code, and leverage inheritance when it comes to facility or beamline-dependent details.

 BCDI as a python toolkit